AdobeDocs/workfront.en/help/quicksilver/workfront-proof/wp-acct-admin/managing-security/electronic-sigs-in-wp.md

 product-previous: workfront-proof
 product-area: documents;system-administration;user-
 navigation-topic: manage-security-workfront-proof
-title: Understanding electronic signatures in Workfront Proof
+title: Understanding electronic signatures in [!DNL Workfront] Proof
 description: Electronic signatures allow you to enhance security on your proofs and comply with industry standards such as ISO.
 author: Courtney
 feature: Workfront Proof, Digital Content and Documents
 exl-id: caff2a03-cccc-4779-9dcc-3362c527dcb9
 ---
-# Understanding electronic signatures in Workfront Proof
+# Understanding electronic signatures in [!DNL Workfront] Proof

 >[!IMPORTANT]
 >
->This article refers to functionality in the standalone product Workfront Proof.
-For information on proofing inside Adobe Workfront, see [Proofing](../../../review-and-approve-work/proofing/proofing.md).
+>This article refers to functionality in the standalone product [!DNL Workfront] Proof.
+For information on proofing inside [!DNL Adobe Workfront], see [Proofing](../../../review-and-approve-work/proofing/proofing.md).

 Electronic signatures allow you to enhance security on your proofs and comply with industry standards such as ISO.